Here’s what the small Thinkpad red button in the middle of a laptop keyboard is for:

 As time went on, the caps for the TrackPoint evolved.

-A modern pointing stick is usually covered with a plastic textured cap that allows it to stick nicely to your finger and improve control.
+The Thinkpad red button and similar versions are pointing sticks usually covered with a plastic textured cap that allows it to stick nicely to your finger and improve control.

 The way TrackPoints work has also been updated.